 Who tests the food?

 Nobody sits and tastes the samples!
 They are normally taken to the PHE Laboratory, usually within four hours and always under temperature control.
-The results take approximately 10 days to be returned to the Operations Service.
+The results take approximately 10 days to be returned to the Regulatory Service.

 What do the results mean?